crabstars/planto/README.md

 - Coming soon

 ## TODOs

-- analyzer which tells the user which check clauses exists
 - cache columnInfo for tables
 - Support special PKs for MsSql, like multiple PKs
 - improve multiple unique constraints for a table (mssql)